mpandrews/8080/README.md

 Do note that (by far) the most expensive portion of the normal CPU loop is the timing portion.
 Even with a `CYCLE_TIME` of zero, the timing logic will still be traversed.
 The main use of the benchmarking is to gauge the accuracy of the emulated speed, not to maximize it.
 We may add a true unthrottled mode later; experimentation has shown a ~4x speed increase which may have its uses.

 Note also that if `VERBOSE` is set while benchmarking, the overhead of all the printing calls could well drive effective emulation speed below 2MHz on slower systems.

+To actually run the benchmark, simply run the emulator as normal.
+Do note that for benchmarking to be of any use, the ROM you choose to run will have to execute for at least `BENCH_INTERVAL` cycles of the 8080.
+A simple looping ROM is recommended.

 ### Contributing Guidelines
 - Branch from master and make a pull request when ready to review.